keystonejs/keystone/.changeset/spotty-dogs-love.md

 '@keystonejs/keystone': minor
 ---

-Added a script cli `keystone create-tables` that will initialise an empty knex database.
+Added a cli script `keystone create-tables` that will initialise an empty database with the Knex Adapter.